Segun Toriola

 Segun Moses Toriola (born 18 September 1974 in Ilorin, Kwara, Nigeria) is a retired Nigeria professional table tennis player.

+Biography

 He is the youngest of nine brothers.

-Since 1995 he has been ranked as the best Nigerian player.
-He has been amongst the top table tennis players in Africa since the mid-1990s.
+Since 1995, he had been ranked amongst the top table tennis players in Africa.
 Ranked number 1 in Africa from 1998 to June 2008, when Egyptian Eli Saleh Ahmed became the leading African table tennis player.
-However, since 2009, Toriola has again been the number 1 in Africa.
+However, since 2009, Toriola has again been the number 1st in Africa.
 Renowned for his unusual style of forehand play, which makes him an awkward opponent for many.
-Despite lacking good footwork has an excellent topspin, which has allowed him to pull off many upsets with top world players.
+Despite lacking good footwork has an excellent topspin which has allowed him to pull off many upsets with top world players.

-During his career he has won multiple medals in international singles tournaments.
+During his career, he has won multiple medals in international singles tournaments.
 Some of his important achievements are: